 Oswaldo Cruz Foundation OEM DPP® Agreements - During 2008 we signed four agreements with the Oswaldo Cruz Foundation (FIOCRUZ) in Brazil relating to products based on our DPP® technology for Leptospirosis, Canine Leishmaniasis, screening for HIV 1/2 with oral fluid samples, and a 5-band multiplex point-of-care confirmation test for HIV 1&2.
-We have completed development of three of these products (Leishmaniasis and the HIV screening and confirmation tests), and we have substantially completed development of the Leptospirosis test.
-Two of the three products developed have been submitted for regulatory approval evaluations in Brazil and we expect the third will be filed very shortly; we expect that these products will be approved by Brazilian regulatory authorities (ANVISA for HIV tests and MAPA for canine test), although there can be no assurance, during the first part of 2010, triggering initial orders as well as approximately \$1 million in technology transfer fee payments to the Company.
+We now have completed development of all of these products; the Leptospirosis product is the latest product development to be completed.
+The other products have all been submitted for regulatory approval evaluations in Brazil and we expect the Leptospirosis product will be filed during the third quarter; although there can be no assurance, we believe that all of these products will be approved by Brazilian regulatory authorities (ANVISA for HIV and Leptospirosis tests and MAPA for canine test) during 2010, which would trigger initial orders as well as approximately \$1 million in technology transfer fee payments to the Company.

-During 2009, we received purchase orders from FIOCRUZ for the three products for which development has been completed and that are pending regulatory approval in the aggregate of approximately \$2.4 million.
+During 2009, we received purchase orders aggregating approximately \$2.4 million from FIOCRUZ for the three products for which development had been completed and that are pending regulatory approval.
 These orders are subject to regulatory approval, of which there can be no assurance.
 If regulatory approval is obtained, we anticipate additional orders in 2011.
-We are currently considering entering additional agreements based on a similar model with them in 2010.
+We are currently considering entering additional agreements with FIOCRUZ based on a similar model in 2010.
+Recently, we have had some delays in the regulatory approval process for one of the products due to some issues relating to the specifications required for the product, which we believe will be resolved in order to obtain the anticipated approval.

 Bio-Rad Laboratories OEM DPP® Agreement- On April 6, 2008, we entered a development agreement with Bio-Rad Laboratories N.A., a division of Bio-Rad Laboratories Inc (NYSE:BIO), a leading in-vitro diagnostic and life science company.
 The agreement with Bio-Rad is for the development of a six band multiplex product on our DPP®.
-We will complete development of this product by the middle of 2010, by which time Bio Rad will have paid us approximately \$600,000 in development costs plus \$340,000 for a DPP® license limited to this product.
-Thereupon, CE marking and FDA approval will be sought by Bio-Rad with Chembio in a supporting role as manufacturer.
-We believe that Bio-Rad has begun discussions with the FDA to discuss this product, its proposed performance claims and the intended clinical protocol to support its regulatory submission.
+We expect to complete development of this product during the second quarter of 2010 and have Bio-Rad assume the manufacture of products that will be used for regulatory submissions by Bio Rad.

 Battelle/CDC DPP® Influenza Immunity Test - In December 2009 Chembio entered into a milestone-based development agreement for up to approximately \$900,000 in connection with the development and initial supply of a multiplex, rapid point-of-care ("POC") influenza immunity test.
 The agreement contemplates a period of approximately nine months in which the development activity is to be completed.
-Chembio entered this agreement with Battelle Memorial Institute which has a master contract with the United States Centers for Disease Control and Prevention ("CDC") to enter into, implement and provide technical oversight of agreements relating to pandemic preparedness on behalf of CDC.
-Our work plan has been delivered and been approved, which are the first two milestones triggering approximately \$178,000 in payments to Chembio.
-No agreement is in place for the manufacture, commercialization or license for this product assuming it is successfully developed in accordance with the specifications.
+Chembio entered this agreement with Battelle Memorial Institute which has a master contract with the United States Centers for Disease Control and Prevention ("CDC") to enter into, implement and provide technical oversight of agree ments relating to pandemic preparedness on behalf of the CDC.
+This program is proceeding on schedule.